Piping shrike

 The badge on the Flag of South Australia depicts the rising sun, and a Piping Shrike standing on a branch of a gum tree.
 The Piping Shrike is more commonly known as a White-backed Magpie.

-The Piping Shrike is sometimes mistakenly associated with the Magpie-lark, aka the Murray Magpie, Pee Wee and Mudlark.
-This confusion came about because some did not realise that the image always shows the back of the bird.
-Once it is realised that it is the back of the bird, it can be seen that it is unmistakably a White-backed Magpie.
+The Piping Shrike is sometimes mistakenly associated with the Magpie-lark, also known as the Murray Magpie, Pee Wee and Mudlark.
+This confusion came about because it is not obvious that the image depicts the back of the bird.
 The South Australian Governor used the term Piping Shrike for the White-backed Magpie in correspondence, and wrote the words "Australian piping shrike" on the back of drawing proposals of the bird for the State badge of South Australia in the early 1900s.

-The name Piping Shrike is closely linked to the early name for the Australian Magpie.
-From the early 1800s, the name Piping Crow Shrike was used for the Black-backed Magpie, which is the nominate race of the Australian Magpie in today’s taxonomies.
+The name Piping Shrike is closely linked to the early name for the Australian magpie.
+From the early 1800s, the name Piping Crow Shrike was used for the Black-backed Magpie, which is the nominate race of the Australian Magpie in today's taxonomies.
 The name that was used for the White-backed Magpie, the Piping Shrike on the State Badge, was the White Backed Crow Shrike.
-Both are in the same species (Australian Magpie) in today’s taxonomies.
+Both are in the same species (Australian Magpie) in today's taxonomies.
 A review of newspaper articles from the early 1900s, and the South Australian Bird Protection Act of 1900, show that people were grouping both Black-backed Magpies and White-backed Magpies under the general name “Piping Crow Shrikes”.

 The Latin name for the White-backed Magpie is Gymnorhina tibicen telonocua.
 Tibicen relates to piping or piper, hence the name Piping Shrike.

 Origins

 The piping shrike first appeared on the Governor's ensign in 1903, and was also on the State Badge which was proclaimed in 1904.
 The original reports credited it to H. P. Gill who was the director of the School of Arts, with some input and critique from the Governor General Hallam Tennyson, 2nd Baron Tennyson.
 The nephew of Robert Craig of the School of Arts claims that he was solely responsible for the original design.
 A similar argument is made by the relatives of the Adelaide artist Frances Jane Warhurst who claim that she based it on the eagle on the seal of the Prussian consul, a close friend of hers.
 There are also reports of a later version also credited to Gill in 1910.
-The badge design, which set the bird against a backdrop of the yellow risen sun of Australian Federation, was incorporated into the state flag (1904) and the Coat of Arms (1984).
+The badge design, which set the bird against a backdrop of the yellow risen sun of Australian Federation, was incorporated into the state flag (1904) and the coat of arms (1984).

 The name Piping Shrike was already in colloquial use for the Australian Magpie before the Governor used it as the official name for the bird on the original painting.
 An example of the usage of the term Piping Shrike for the Australian Magpie can be seen in a newspaper from 1891.